porterbmoody/balmingilead/content/posts/Response to 'Is Mormonism a Cult'.md

 - God resides near a star called Kolob, (Pearl of Great Price, p.
 34-35; Mormon Doctrine, p.
 428).

+Abreham 3:3 states:

-> Abreham 3:3 And the Lord said unto me: These are the governing ones; and the name of the great one is Kolob, because it is near unto me, for I am the Lord thy God: I have set this one to govern all those which belong to the same order as that upon which thou standest.
+> And the Lord said unto me: These are the governing ones; and the name of the great one is Kolob, because it is near unto me, for I am the Lord thy God: I have set this one to govern all those which belong to the same order as that upon which thou standest.
+Yes, Abreham tells us that Kolob is the star near where God dwells.

 - “The Father has a body of flesh and bones as tangible as man’s…” (Doctrines and Covenants 130:22).

+> 22 The Father has a body of flesh and bones as tangible as man’s; the Son also; but the Holy Ghost has not a body of flesh and bones, but is a personage of Spirit.
+Were it not so, the Holy Ghost could not dwell in us.

 - God is in the form of a man, (Joseph Smith, Journal of Discourses, vol. 6, p.
 3).

+As I read through Joseph Smith's Journal of Discourses, vol. 6, p.
+3, I am struggling to find the place where this doctrine is mentioned, "God is in the form of a man".
+However, I do find the following quote,
+> "I want to ask this congregation − every man, women, and child, to answer the question in their own heart, what kind of a being God is?
+Ask yourselves; turn your thoughts into your hearts, and say if any of you have seen, heard, or communed with him.
+This is a question that may occupy your attention for a long time.
+I again repeat the question − What kind of a being is God?
+Does any man or woman know?
+Have any of you seen him, heard him, or communed with him?
+Here is the question that will peradventure from this time henceforth occupy your attention."

 - “God himself was once as we are now, and is an exalted man, and sits enthroned in yonder heavens!!! . . .
 We have imagined that God was God from all eternity.
 I will refute that idea and take away the veil, so that you may see,” (Teachings of the Prophet Joseph Smith, p.
 345).